yeoman/generator-karma/readme.md

   Path where the config files should be written to.
 This is where the `karma.conf.js` file will be placed.

+**Migrating from version 1:** The CoffeeScript and Gruntfile options have been remove.
+This is to make this generator more streamlined.
+Those should be built on top of this generator if people want a generator with that functionality.

 ## Configuration